dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-vector3.md

 <!-- more -->

 Vector3 instances are also used when creating geometry that will be used in a mesh, and there are also many properties in various objects that expect an instance of Vector3.
 There also have a whole bunch of useful methods that can be used for typical tasks such as finding the distance between two points in space.

+## What to know

+This is an advanced post on three.js in which I am writing about the Vector3 constructor, this is not a simple [getting started post](/2018/04/04/threejs-getting-started/) on three.js, or javaScipt in general.
+Vector3 instances are used in the process of making custom geometry, I will not be getting into that in depth, or many of the other use cases for Vector three.
+This post will focus on what there is to know about the constructor.

+## Three.js version number matters.

+Three.js is a project where the version number matters, in this post I am using [r91](https://github.com/mrdoob/three.js/tree/r91), if the code examples in this post or [any three.js post](/categories/three-js/) of mine that might be a reason why.

 ## Basic example of Vector3